 99 Hour Rule

-A student completing a master’s program within a six year time limit may graduate under the catalog in effect when he or she began the graduate program.
-A student completing a doctoral program within a ten year time limit may graduate under the catalog in effect when he or she began the graduate program.
+Students completing master’s programs within a six-year time limit may graduate under the catalog in effect when they began the graduate program.
+Students completing doctoral programs within a ten-year time limit may graduate under the catalog in effect when they began the graduate program.
 In certain programs, additional hours may be added to the degree for accreditation purposes.
 Should a program change occur, a student must submit a written request to The Graduate College to graduate under the new program requirements.
-A student who has questions should contact The Graduate College at 512.245.2581 and the graduate advisor.
+A student who has questions should contact either The Graduate College at 512-245-2581 or the graduate advisor.